GeorgiosBas/daemon-deamons-hc2019/README.md

-# Daemon Deamons - Google Hash Code 2019
+# Daemon Demons - Google Hash Code 2019

 This repository contains the source code of the Google Hash Code qualifying round submission of the Daemon Demons team.